cherrypicker707/opengl_framework/readme.md

 # OpenGL Framework
-This is just a bunch of basic C functions, which can be used in some simple OpenGL projects.
+Just a bunch of C functions, which utilize OpenGL.
+It was created primarly in order to be used in my other projects.